awsdocs/amazon-translate-developer-guide/doc_source/get-started-cli.md

    ```
    {
-       "Text": "Amazon Translate translates documents into English from
+       "Text": "Amazon Translate translates documents between languages in
-       six languages and vice versa in real time.
-It uses
-       advanced machine learning technologies to provide
+       real time.
+It uses advanced machine learning technologies
-       high-quality real-time translation.
-Use it to translate
+       to provide high-quality real-time translation.
+Use it to
-       documents or to build applications that work in multiple
+       translate documents or to build applications that work in
-       languages.",
+       multiple languages.",
        "SourceLanguageCode": "en",
        "TargetLanguageCode": "fr"
    }